shailesh2210/Data-Analysis-with-Tableau/README.md

 Open Tableau Desktop and navigate to the project folder to access the Tableau workbook (.twb).

 Start exploring the interactive dashboards and visualizations to gain insights into Walmart's sales data.

+## Disclaimer:
+This project is purely for educational and demonstrative purposes.
+The data used is for illustrative purposes only and does not represent real-world Walmart sales data.

+We hope you enjoy exploring and analyzing Walmart's sales data with Tableau!
+Happy data-driven insights! 📊🛍️